Points and badges

 A: We launched the beta of the points and badges system on January 24, 2011.
 We removed the beta on January 25, 2012.

-Q: Will my profile picture and bio go away if I drop below 10 points?
+Q: Will my profile picture, location, and Twitter handle go away if I drop below 10 points?

-No. Once you’re a Community Member, you’ll keep that role until you move up into another role, or remove your profile and start over.
+No. Once you’re a Community Member, you’ll keep that role until you move up into another role.

 Q: How many badges can I have at once?

 A: You can have one points-based badge (a role, for example, like Open Enthusiast).
 In addition, you can have as many add-on badges as you've earned.
-You'll be able to order them or rank them in your user profile.
-We do limit how many can show in some places on the site, such as in the comment threads, so rank the ones you like the most higher up.
+You'll can even order and rank them in your user profile.

 A: Nope.
-Even if you never advance up from Newbie, you’ll still have full access to all the articles and comments on the site.
-The points system makes it easier for you to share and collaborate with others; if you just want to read along and comment occasionally, you don’t need any points to do so.
+Even if you never advance up from New Member, you’ll still have full access to all the articles and comments on the site.
+The points system makes it easier for you to share and collaborate with others; if you just want to read and comment occasionally, you don’t need any points to do so.

 Q: Where did my points go?

 A: We're not sure, but we can help you find out.
 Send us a note with your username and what you think is missing.
-Our admins can look into it.
+Our admins will look into it.

 Q: How many points can I earn per day?